WWW Snooker Frontpage

-This place is devoted to the noble game of snooker, the billiard game played on the big tables!
+This site is devoted to the noble game of snooker, the billiard game played on the big tables!

 If you've been here before though, you can go straight to the new stuff.